The monogram showing the letter "S" in block style with the letters "N" and "C" nestled within the spaces first appears in the Agromeck.

 The 1945 Agromeck is printed and released late, due to wartime restrictions.

 The Agromeck announces it is adding a Beauty Section to "offer the average Joe College a chance to show his beauty-getting ability."
 Men are asked to send in snapshots of their girlfriends to be judged, and the top 10 will appear in the yearbook.

-Betty Ann Cline became the first female editor of the Agromeck.
+Betty Ann Cline became the first woman editor of the Agromeck.